DamilolaAjayi/DamilolaAjayi/README.md

 I'm Dami.

-For enquiries, reach out on [Twitter](https://twitter.com/dtajayi).

 - 👯 I’m looking to collaborate on building software as a Full Stack Developer.
 My stack is MERN, I also write backend in Java.
-- ⚡: In my past job, I was an Energy Systems Designer; 3D modeling, and PV Systems Sizing.
+- ⚡ In my past job, I was an Energy Systems Designer doing 3D modeling, and PV Systems Sizing.

+For enquiries, reach out on [Twitter](https://twitter.com/dtajayi).

 <!--
 **DamilolaAjayi/DamilolaAjayi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.